department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-plan.md

 - Moderator: Cindy Merrill (cindy.merrill@adhocteam.us)
 - Research guide writing and task development: Cindy Merrill
 - Participant recruiting & screening: Perigean
-- Project point of contact: Cindy Merrill (unavailable Mar 27-31 due to PTO--Wes Rowe will be point of contact so please include in slack channel)
+- Project point of contact: Cindy Merrill (unavailable Mar 27-31 due to PTO; Wes Rowe will be point of contact for this week, so please include him in the study slack channel)
 - Participant(s) for pilot test: Katie Riddle (katherine.riddle@adhocteam.us) and Greg Monahan (greg.monahan@adhocteam.us)
 - Note-takers: Perigean	(in github)
 - Observers: Jordan Wood (jordan.wood@civicactions.com), Dave Conlon (david.conlon@va.gov), Wes Rowe (wesley.rowe@agile6.com).
 Other observers will need to sign up so we can limit the number of observers per session.